regisphilibert/rp_hugo/content/post/multilingual-series/part-1/index.md

 For now, every pages share the same `header.jpg`, the one in the English translation.
 This has nothing to do with it being the default language though.

-Hugo help save on duplicates here by making any ressource available to every linked translations.
+Hugo help save on duplicates here by making any resource available to every linked translations.
 Meaning we can access this header image regardless of the current language using our favorite `.Resources` method, say `.Resources.GetMatch "headers.jpg"`

 This is very convenient.
 But what if we want a header image better aligned with our Spanish audience.